-The Enmore Gold Project covers approximately 325km2 within the Enmore-Melrose Goldfield of northeastern New South Wales, Australia.
-The Company holds a 100 percent interest in two exploration licenses covering 290km2 and is earning an 80 percent interest in two exploration licenses covering 35 km2.
+The Enmore Gold Project covers approximately 325 km2 within the Enmore-Melrose Goldfield of northeastern New South Wales, Australia.
+The Company holds a 100 percent interest in one exploration license covering 158.76 km2 and is earning an 80 percent interest in two exploration licenses covering 35.28 km2.
 The geological setting is broadly analogous to that at the nearby Hillgrove copper gold mine.